Variation of stability for moduli spaces of unordered points in the plane: Background

-We finish this section by explaining the relation between quiver moduli spaces and Bridgeland stability on $\P^2$.
+We finish this section by explaining the relation between moduli spaces of quiver representations and Bridgeland stability on $\P^2$.
 Let $E = \OO(-1) \oplus \OO \oplus \OO(1)$.
 Then we have a functor

 A combination of \cite{Bei78:exceptional_collection_pn} and \cite{Bon89:derived_equivalence_quivers} shows that this functor is an equivalence of triangulated categories.
-This is all based on the theory of full strong exceptional collection.
+This is all based on the theory of full strong exceptional collections.
 We also refer to \cite{Huy06:fm_transforms} for the unfamiliar reader.
-Moreover, $\Db(\mod-\End(E))$ is equivalent to the derived category of representations of the quiver $Q$ defined by
+Moreover, $\mod-\End(E)$ is equivalent to the category of representations of the quiver $Q$

 \centerline{ \xygraph{ !{<0cm,0cm>;<1cm,0cm>:<0cm,1cm>::} !{(0,0) }*+{\circ}="1" !{(4,0) }*+{\circ}="2" !{(8,0) }*+{\circ}="3" "1"-@{>}@/_0.4cm/^z"2" "1"-@{>}^y"2" "1"-@{>}@/^0.4cm/^x"2" "2"-@{>}@/_0.4cm/^{z'}"3" "2"-@{>}^{y'}"3" "2"-@{>}@/^0.4cm/^{x'}"3" }} \ \\